ishitaa27/BooleanRetrievalSystem/README.md

 ## Set-Up Procedures
 * Download the data-set from this link : [Data-set](https://github.com/ishitaa27/BooleanRetrievalSystem/blob/main/shakespeares-works_TXT_FolgerShakespeare.zip)
 * Unzip the file and upload all the documents in a folder called 'Assignment' on your google drive
-* Run each cell on google colab
+* Open the [IR.pynb file](https://github.com/ishitaa27/BooleanRetrievalSystem/blob/main/IR.ipynb) on google colab and run each cell.

 ## Team Members